So, you’ve finally gotten Apple to accept your app into the App Store. Congratulations!

 Another strategy to employ is app indexing, which is relatively new but which more and more marketers swear by.
 It’s a system that lets mobile searchers click directly from listings in the SERPs into their apps on their iOS devices.

 These users will then either land right on your app’s product page, or even to the appropriate page in your app from which the search content was indexed (assuming that app is installed in their device to begin with).
-Since app indexing empowers you to drive traffic from SERPs right to your app’s product page in the store, it’s a powerful strategy.
+Since app indexing empowers you to drive traffic from SERPs right to your app’s product page in the store, it’s a powerful strategy for app optimization.

 Start app indexing with Google’s developer link.

 As with SEO for a website, ASO is something that you have to constantly work on to keep strong in the service of your goals.
-Remember to keep monitoring it and regularly tweak it over a length of time to keep it optimized.
+Remember to keep monitoring it and regularly tweak it over a length of time to keep it optimized and sustain its app ranking.

 Be especially watchful of your own ranking and those of your competitors’.
-Your entire ASO maintenance depends on it.
+Your entire App Store optimization maintenance depends on it.
 You want to see if you’re losing ground against your competitors and if they’re suddenly overtaking you in the rankings.
 Remember that they, too, will be tweaking their ASO regularly over time, so you can never rest on your laurels.

 In addition, there are more and more apps that are published on the App Store each day!
 That means a constant stream of new competitors in your category.
-Even if all of them aren’t on top of their ASO, all you need is a few new app companies publishing each week and maintaining their ASO to give you a run for your money in the search rankings.
+Even if all of them aren’t on top of their Apple or Android app store optimization, all you need is a few new app companies publishing each week and maintaining their ASO to give you a run for your money in the search rankings.

 Equally important is releasing constant updates for your app.
 Typically, these updates incorporate user feedback in the relentless effort to keep improving app performance and user experience.
 Both Apple and your consumers naturally look at constantly updating apps as customer-focused and high-quality, both of which are vital search signals.